UnicoLab/FlowyML/docs/index.md

 | **Experiment tracking** | Manual logging | Automatic lineage + versioning |

 > [!IMPORTANT]
-> **Production-Ready from Day One**: UniFlow isn't just for prototypes.
+> **Production-Ready from Day One**: FlowyML isn't just for prototypes.
 It's built for regulated industries, multi-tenant deployments, and enterprise scale.
 But you can start simple and grow into those features.

 ## 🚀 Feature Showcase

-UniFlow isn't just another orchestrator.
+FlowyML isn't just another orchestrator.
 It's a complete toolkit for building, debugging, and deploying ML applications.

 ### 1. Zero-Boilerplate Orchestration
 Write pipelines as standard Python functions.
 No YAML, no DSLs, no complex wiring.